granthughes1999/cellfinder_brainrender/README.md

-# Running & Analizing Cellfinder.
-And Creating 3D Rendered models using Cellfinder Data
+# cellfinder_brainrender
-#### this repository is designed to work with light sheet images, obtained from DBS prefromed on Cal-light mice
+this repository is designed to work with light-sheet images, obtained from DBS prefromed on Cal-light mice.
-#### Note you may need to retrain the cellfinder network before procceding to analysis, you should verify correct cell labling using napari
+Note you may need to retrain the cellfinder network before procceding to the analysis, you can/should verify correct cell labling using napari if the labled cells and non-labled cells appear incorrectly labled, please check out my napari repository

 # Step 1